prrao87/prrao87.github.io/content/posts/embedded-db-3/index.md

   {{< /tab >}}
 {{< /tabgroup >}}

-Due to differences in the underlying vector index -- IVF-PQ for LanceDB and HNSW for Elasticsearch, we would expect minor differences in the vector search results, as is visible above.
-However, the results make qualitative sense and can be tuned for either solution by adjusting the hyperparameters of the underlying vector index.
+Due to differences in the underlying vector index: IVF-PQ for LanceDB and HNSW for Elasticsearch, we would expect minor differences in the vector search results, as is visible above.
+However, the results make qualitative sense and can be further tuned for either solution (for e.g., to improve recall) by adjusting the hyperparameters of the underlying vector index.

 ### Throughput

-Because the Lance format is optimized for disk-based I/O and random access, we can that LanceDB can handle a much higher throughput than Elasticsearch for vector search.
+Because the Lance format is optimized for disk-based I/O and random access, we can see that LanceDB is capable of handling a much higher throughput than Elasticsearch for vector search.
 The results of the serial and concurrent benchmarks are shown below.

 {{<figure src="lancedb-perf-results.png" caption="QPS for 10,000 randomly sampled FTS and vector search queries">}}